josemariasosa/rubik/README.md

 Get the code of the last version [here](https://github.com/josemariasosa/rubik/blob/master/rubik.py).

 ## Versions:

+- version - 2.2.3 *'Pareciera ser todo más oscuro acá abajo.'*

+    1. `flat_list` is more compatible with Pandas.
+    2. I removed the versions funny names from the code.

 - version - 2.2.2 *'My guitar is not too loud!'*